jiajunhe98/CREPE-Controlling-diffusion-with-REPlica-Exchange/Readme.md

 The structure is as follows:

 ```
-├── applications
+applications
     ├── tempering
     │        - code for inference-time tempering for Boltzmann sampling
     ├── stitching
     │        - code for stitching trajectories in the maze
     ├── cfg
     │        - debiasing cfg on ImageNet
-    └── reward-tilting
+    ├── reward-tilting
-        - prompted reward-tilting on ImageNet
+    │        - prompted reward-tilting on ImageNet
+    └── ctmc
+            - debiasing cfg for CTMC models
 ```
 The required environment may differ for each application.
 Please refer to their own folder.